McDonald's Treasure Land Adventure

 Ronald McDonald, the mascot of the McDonald's chain, discovers a piece of a treasure map while walking in the Magical Forest one day, and decides to go on a treasure hunt with it.
 There are three other map pieces, each in the hands of villains Ronald must defeat on the treasure hunt he decides to take.

-The game plays similar to a traditional platformer, with four worlds, each split into a number of smaller stages.
+The game is a platformer played as Ronald McDonald.
+It has four worlds, each split into a number of smaller stages.
 The object of each stage is to get to the exit that leads to the next, avoiding hazards and destroying enemies on the way.
-Ronald has a magic attack performed by pressing the button, which can be upgraded twice by collecting certain power-up icons.
-Ronald has a magic scarf that can be thrown upwards with the button to hang from handles.
+Ronald walks with and and crouches with .
+He jumps with and jumps down from some platforms with +.
+He has a magic attack performed by pressing , which can be upgraded by collecting certain power-up icons.
+This attack can be done while crouching or jumping.
+Ronald has a magic scarf that can be thrown upwards with to hang from handles.
+He holds the scarf out while the button is held and springs upwards past the handle when the button is released, which can be used to reach higher platforms.

-Ronald's health is measured in a meter of red gems in the bottom-left of the screen.
-A special power-up can increase the number of gems that can be held at one time, increasing Ronald's maximum health.
-Red and white flowers can also be collected, and if Ronald collects two red flowers or three white flowers, he will earn a gem back.
-If he is at full health, the flowers will be stored until Ronald takes damage, giving him an extra hit.
+Ronald's health is measured in a meter of magic jewels in the bottom-left of the screen.
+A special power-up can increase the number of jewels that can be held at one time, increasing Ronald's maximum health.
+If Ronald loses all of his jewels, he loses a life.
+Yellow and white flowers can also be collected, and if Ronald collects two yellow flowers or three white flowers, he earns a jewel back.
+If he is at full health, the flowers are stored until Ronald takes damage, giving him an extra hit.
 Ronald can also collect balloons, activated when he falls into a pit, using them up and floating Ronald to safety instead of having him lose a life.

-Certain doors, when entered, will lead to a shop where Ronald can use collected gold to purchase extra power-ups, like gems, flowers, and extra lives.
-Other doors will lead to a minigame where the player must control and rotate falling blocks, matching the shapes on them to earn extra power-ups.
+Certain doors, when entered, lead to a shop where Ronald can use collected gold to purchase extra power-ups, like jewels, flowers, and extra lives.
+Other doors lead to a bonus game where the player must control and rotate falling blocks, matching the shapes on them to earn extra power-ups.

-Near the end of each world, Ronald will meet another McDonald's character, who will require a few gems before opening the path to the world's boss.
-Each boss is fought by dodging their attacks and moving into their gem-stealing beam, attacking them while they are eating it.
+Near the end of each world, Ronald meets another McDonald's character, who requires a few jewels before opening the path to the world's boss.
+Each boss is fought by dodging their attacks, moving into their jewel-stealing beam, and attacking them while they are eating a jewel.

 McDonald's Treasure Land Adventure was the first game to begin development at Treasure.
 However, Gunstar Heroes began development soon afterwards, and ended up being published first.
 Regardless, Gunstar Heroes would become commonly known as the company's first game.